 If you keep suffering from breakouts, you might also want to go one step further with an exfoliating mask that has a safe concentration of salicylic acid or either a beta or an alpha hydroxy acid in it.
 The beta hydroxy has an added advantage of anti-inflammatory properties for calming stressed skin.
 Alpha hydroxy ingredients in the mask can gently slough off dead cells to regenerate new cells.
 However, be careful that you do not abuse this type of product with too frequent use or use too strong of a concentration that could irritate and make your problem worst.

 Dry skin requires soothing and nourishing since it can often be sensitive.
 You want a facial mask with ingredients that also can hydrate and seal water in the skin.
 Usually the best ones are found in a gel or cream-based mask that use humectants to trap moisture within the skin.
 Look for ingredients such as algae, propylene glycol, aloe vera, chamomile, elder flower, sage, and watercress that also help reduce inflammation.

 Aging, sun damaged dry skin needs yet a different variety of mask.
 The product should have plenty of antioxidants from vitamins A, C, and E for helping the skin recover.
 Also, the alpha hydroxy acids are nice for the part they play to renew the skin.

-This post covers just the basics of what you should be looking for before making that decision of the right facial mask purchase.
+This post covers just the basics of facial mask shopping secrets of what you should be looking for before making that decision of the right facial mask purchase.
 At least, it will help you better understand the ingredients you need to best deal with what is currently going on with your complexion.